 - Then, the water level rises on all sloped banks of the ponds and ditches.
 As the banks are covered by vegetation, some plants may be flooded, but this does not cause a problem as most of these plants are adapted to higher water levels.

-- If precipitation is exceptionally high, especially towards the end of the rainy season (which happened only once since 2003), only one building, Tai Saeng Chan Pavilion, could be affected by too high a water level of the large pond, i.e., rising to the wooden terrace in front of the lowest room (living room with kitchen).
-When the distance of the water level becomes less than 30 or 20 centimeters (12–8 inches) from the surface of that terrace, then weather forecasts should be taken into account, and countermeasures (in the event of further downpours) must be considered and prepared.
+- If precipitation is exceptionally high, especially towards the end of the rainy season (which happened only once since 2003), only one building, Tai Saeng Chan Pavilion, could be affected by too high a water level of the large pond, i.e., rising to the deck in front of the lowermost room (combined kitchen-living room).
+When the distance of the water level becomes less than 30 or 20 centimeters (12–8 inches) from the surface of that deck, then weather forecasts should be taken into account, and countermeasures (in the event of further downpours) must be considered and prepared.

 The countermeasures: